Bolts

 Bearing Stress

-The surface pressure acting on a joint face, resulting from the clamping force applied by a fastener.
+The surface pressure applied to a joint face as a result of the clamping force exerted by a fastener.

 Black

-A term that refers to the comparatively wider tolerances employed in the manufacturing of nuts and bolts, not necessarily the color of the surface finish.
+Refers to the wider tolerances used in the manufacturing of nuts and bolts, not the color of the surface finish.

 Clamping Force